 - Maple syrup, butter, sour cream, powdered sugar, fresh fruit

-- In a 2-cup measuring cup, add your 1 cup milk, vegetable oil, egg, sugar, and vanilla; mix well.
+- In a 2-cup measuring cup, add 1 cup milk, ⅓ cup vegetable oil, 1 egg, 1 ½ teaspoons sugar, and 1 teaspoon vanilla; mix well.
 Add the milk mixture to the flour mixture and mix well, until almost smooth.
 Let the batter sit for 30 minutes.

 - Heat a waffle iron (highly recommend using a Belgian waffle iron but classic will also work).
 Follow the directions on your waffle iron to cook the waffles.
 Serve immediately with toppings or hold in a 200 degree oven, directly on the rack (don't stack them or they'll get soggy).